RustMadeEasy/course-work/README.md

-# Rust Made Easy Course Source Code
+# Source Code for the Rust Made Easy Courses

 ## Description